Diegofergamboa/Task-Sphere/README.md

 Task-Sphere is licensed under the [MIT License](LICENSE).

-## Contact Information 📧

-If you have any questions or feedback, feel free to reach out to us at [contact@tasksphere.com](mailto:contact@tasksphere.com) or follow us on Twitter [@TaskSphereApp](https://twitter.com/TaskSphereApp).

 Thank you for choosing Task-Sphere!
 We hope it streamlines your task management and enhances your productivity. 👍